 Exam Day Checklist

-- Check you have all the correct equipment
+- Have the correct equipment

-- Is it long answers or
+- Is it long answers or multiple choice?

 - Are you only supposed to answer certain questions?
 Or all of them?
 You will loose valuable marks if you get this wrong.
+Ask your teacher if you are unsure.

 What to bring: